Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/econ/Chapter 7 Part 1 Practice Problems.md

 c\) Labor productivity increases

 2\.
 Suppose there is a decrease in input prices.
-What effect will this have on the short-run equilibrium price level, real GDP, and the unemployment rate?
+What effect will this have on the short-run equilibrium price level, real GDP, and the [[unemployment]] rate?

 3\.
-Suppose the economy suffers an adverse supply shock.
-What effect will this have on the short-run equilibrium price level, real GDP, and the unemployment rate?
+Suppose the [[economy]] suffers an adverse supply shock.
+What effect will this have on the short-run equilibrium price level, real GDP, and the [[unemployment]] rate?

 4\.
-Suppose the economy's consumption spending decreases.
-What effect will this have on the short-run equilibrium price level, real GDP, and the unemployment rate?
+Suppose the [[economy]]'s consumption spending decreases.
+What effect will this have on the short-run equilibrium price level, real GDP, and the [[unemployment]] rate?

 5\.
-Suppose interest rates in the economy decrease.
-What effect will this have on the short-run equilibrium price level, real GDP, and the unemployment rate?
+Suppose interest rates in the [[economy]] decrease.
+What effect will this have on the short-run equilibrium price level, real GDP, and the [[unemployment]] rate?

 **Answers:**